tbreunung/QPstab/README.md

  2) The folder 'Examples' includes the numerical examples from [1].

-Maintained by Thomas Breunung, thomasbr at umd dot umd January 05, 2022.
+Maintained by Thomas Breunung, thomasbr at umd dot umd May 09, 2022.